gamechanger/mustax/README.markdown

             view.put( "foo", fooble );

             System.out.println( template_y.render( view ) );
-            // should print 'this is template y, containing some yay wow' }
+            // should print 'this is template y, containing some this is template x, yay wow' }

         static class Fooble {